sfjbs13june/swarangi/Day03/spring-controller/README.md

-## Create the Springboot project usng :
+## Create the Springboot project using :
 https://start.spring.io/

 ## Build the project using command :